oasis-tcs/csaf/csaf_2.1/prose/edit/src/distributing-04-transition-20-21.md

 The following process SHOULD be followed:

 - A `provider-metadata.json` in conformance to CSAF 2.0 SHOULD be placed at `/.well-known/csaf/v2.0/provider-metadata.json`.
-  - Its `canonical_url` MUST be set to an URL corresponding to the `/.well-known/csaf/v2.0/provider-metadata.json` path.
+  - Its `canonical_url` SHALL be set to an URL corresponding to the `/.well-known/csaf/v2.0/provider-metadata.json` path.

     > The property `maintained_until` was not defined in CSAF 2.0 and therefore cannot be used -
     > otherwise it would be set to the end of the transition period.

   - The URL SHALL also be added as an entry in the security.txt, if used.
 - A `provider-metadata.json` in conformance to CSAF 2.1 SHOULD be placed at `/.well-known/csaf/v2.1/provider-metadata.json`.
-  - Its `canonical_url` MUST be set to an URL corresponding to the `/.well-known/csaf/v2.1/provider-metadata.json` path.
+  - Its `canonical_url` SHALL be set to an URL corresponding to the `/.well-known/csaf/v2.1/provider-metadata.json` path.
   - Optionally, the property `maintained_from` can be set to an appropriate date in the future, if the service is not considered stable yet.

     > The transition officially starts at the date and time noted in the property `maintained_from` as this is the point in time